lexusimni/predictive-maintenance/README.md

 ---

 ## 👩🏽‍💻 About Me

-I'm **Alexus Glass**, a software engineer and aspiring data scientist pursuing admission into Georgia Tech’s Master’s in Data Science.

 * 🧠 Strong foundation in **Python, Machine Learning, and Data Visualization**
 * 🛠️ Building a portfolio of 15+ professional-grade projects